snasphysicist/MarkdownToHtml/README.md

 ## Element classes

 The biggest group of files/glasses in the project are those that represent "Markdown elements".
 Broadly speaking these are some specific sub-part of a Markdown document, such as a code block, a heading or a emphasised piece of text.
-These are the classes prefixed with Markdown, with the exception of the following: `MarkdownElementBase`, `MarkdownElementFull`, `MarkdownElementWithAttributes`, `MarkdownElementWithContent` `MarkdownElementType`, `MarkdownLineGroupType`, `MarkdownParser`,
+These are the classes prefixed with Markdown, with the exception of the following: `MarkdownElementBase`, `MarkdownElementFull`, `MarkdownElementWithAttributes`, `MarkdownElementWithContent` `MarkdownElementType`, `MarkdownParser`,

 These classes are responsible for detecting whether an element of that type can be parsed from a line or set of lines, and actually parsing that element out.
 They all provide two static methods to do this - `CanParseFrom` and `ParseFrom`.